Paing-Ko/Paing-Ko/README.md

 - ⚽️ A die-hard Liverpool FC fan since 1998.
 - 💻 Built my website using my MacBook Air(2017), which I won in a lucky draw from my local gym in Myanmar.

-## 🎯 What I'm Learning
+## 🎯 Currently Learning

-- Deepening my JavaScript knowledge.
+- Deepening my grasp on JavaScript.
-- Expanding my programming skills beyond JavaScript, HTML, and CSS.
+- Expanding my horizon beyond JavaScript, HTML, and CSS.
-- Building larger, more complex projects.
+- Engaging in larger, intricate projects.
-- Preparing for potential apprenticeship and full-time employment opportunities.
+- Gearing up for apprenticeship opportunities and a full-time developer role post-FAC.

-## 🔭 I’m currently working on ...
+## 🔭 Current Projects
-- Building a personal project about myself and a game for FAC(Founders and Coders) application.
+- Crafting a personal project about my journey.

-## 📞 Contact Me
+## 📞 Let's Connect!

-If you're interested in chatting about programming, running, cycling, hiking, or even coffee, feel free to reach out!
+Whether it's coding, running, cycling, hiking, or a simple coffee chat, I'm all ears!

-## 📫 How to reach me:
+## 📫 Reach Out:
 - Instagram: [Doc2Dev](https://www.instagram.com/doc2dev/)
 - Email: paingphyoko.keke@gmail.com

-_I'm ready to explore the world of programming! 🚀_
+_Ready to embark on new programming adventures! 🚀_